cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ```

 > [!NOTE]
 > The range specification is optional.
-When no range is specified and the memory block is resolved to a memory bank (i.e. its name starts with 'bank'), range `0 ...
+When no range is specified and the memory block is resolved to a memory bank (i.e., its name starts with 'bank'), range `0 ...
 512` is assumed.
 Otherwise, range `0 ...
 64` is assumed.

 This statement allocates a heap, stored in `cell4`, and uses memory locations 50, 51, 52, ..., 62, and 63 for external variables (note the exclusive range).
 If you create more external variables than you have allocated space for, a compilation error will occur.
-In that case, allocate more space for the heap in the cell, or possibly switch to a
-memory bank to obtain even more space.
+In that case, allocate more space for the heap in the cell, or possibly switch to a memory bank to get even more space.

 A linked block or variable, a constant, a parameter or a global variable can be used as a memory in the heap declaration.
 This way (by using a global variable) it is even possible to choose a memory block for heap dynamically.
 It is up to the user to ensure that: